Explore Uzbekistan's Silk Road Heritage

 Specialties: Local kebabs, fresh naan, and lamb stew.

-Nukus and the Aral Sea
+Nukus & Aral Sea

 Activities: In Nukus, visit the Savitsky Museum housing an impressive collection of avant-garde Russian art.
 Expeditions to the Aral Sea can be organized to see the ship graveyard and discuss environmental issues.